neilang/implicit_page_titles/README.md

 ### Explicitly setting a page title

-To set a specific title for a view, call the `page_title` method within the view with desired title:
+To set a specific title for a view, call the `page_title` method within the view with desired title.

+e.g. within app/views/welcome/index.html.erb

 ```
   <%- page_title("My page title") %>